balihoo/local-connect-client/README.md

 - apiKey (String): This is the brand specific api key provided by Balihoo to the brand.
 - brandKey (string): This is the brand specific indentifier, provided by Balihoo to the brand.
-- locationId (String): This is the brand specific unique location identifier that the client api key and id are being generated for.
+- locationKey (String): This is the brand specific unique location identifier that the client api key and id are being generated for.
 - groupId (String): This is brand specific group identifier.
 It is used to provide access to different levels of the api.
 Currently this field is not used internally